MicrosoftDocs/azure-ai-docs/articles/search/hybrid-search-how-to-query.md

 + Modify a query request, adding a new `vectorQueries.filterOverride` parameter set to an [OData filter expression](search-query-odata-filter.md).

-Here's an example of hybrid query that adds a filter override:
+Here's an example of hybrid query that adds a filter override.
+The global filter "Rating gt 3" is replaced at run time by the filterOvrride.

 ```http
 POST https://{{search-service-name}}.search.windows.net/indexes/{{index-name}}/docs/search?api-version=2024-09-01=preview